SmaamX/autocpy/README.md

 - [ ] GUI
 - [ ] Logo
 # Pay attention
+It's not completely immune to brutal auto-click detectors !
 I will not accept any responsibility for your accounts being banned, if you point your finger at me for this, I laugh at you.